erwinkramer/bank-api/README.md

     Nonetheless, versioning is very opinionated and one should always see what the best business and technical fit is.
 This might change over time and from project to project.

-### Dev Container

 1. Dev Containers with the `docker-outside-of-docker` feature instead of `docker-in-docker` [do not work](https://github.com/dotnet/aspire/issues/6830), for now we're using `docker-in-docker`.

-1. [The Aspire dashboard doesn't start the first time inside the Dev Container](https://github.com/dotnet/aspire/issues/6829), open a new tab and paste the same URL, then it works.

-1. Dev Containers in combination with [Aspire Mode](#run-in-aspire-mode) have [port forwarding mismatch on endpoints](https://github.com/dotnet/aspire/issues/6884), the ports shown for the Scalar pages in the Aspire Dashboard do not match the randomly assigned ports by Aspire.
-The Scalar pages are still accessible when using the ports assigned by Aspire (check the Ports View in VSCode).

 Please see the Reddit r/dotnet [post 1](https://www.reddit.com/r/dotnet/comments/1gyql5a/bank_api_modern_api_reference_project/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) and [post 2](https://www.reddit.com/r/dotnet/comments/1hji970/bank_api_modern_api_reference_now_complies_to/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) about this project for more considerations and information.